Conflict-sensitive employment under construction

 Although the Afghan government stresses the need for investment in the labour-intensive sector of construction, infrastructure and transport, its investment and employment strategy does not currently take into account the effects such development has on conflict.

-This project fills this gap, based on the understanding that employment generation will be more successful if it is the product of conflict-sensitive and employment-oriented policies – and ones in which donor support is firmly integrated.
+This project filled this gap, based on the understanding that employment generation will be more successful if it is the product of conflict-sensitive and employment-oriented policies – and ones in which donor support is firmly integrated.